About the Children's Center

 Assessment and Admission

-from our treatment team will visit the child in the hospital to review
+team will visit the child in the hospital to review diagnostic test results,

-diagnostic test results, the patient's history and physical status.
+the patient's history, and the patient's physical status.
+There

 If the child is admitted, a supplemental assessment by the entire treatment